 Once you submit your sample, it can take a few weeks to get your results.

 What Do the Results Mean?

 If your results are negative, you aren’t a carrier for any of the AJ diseases included in the test.
 There’s nothing else you need to do.

 If both you and your partner are screened and the results show that only one of you is a carrier, your baby isn’t at risk of having one of these diseases.
 Still, there’s a 50% chance that your child will inherit a mutated gene.
-This means he could pass a disease on to his own child one day.
+This means one could pass a disease on to their own child one day.

 The test results could also show that you and your partner are both carriers of a gene that causes an AJ disease.
 If so, there’s a 25% chance that your child’s health will be affected.